GIFTS AND INHERITANCES

 The tax treatment afforded gifts and inheritances can be a complicated.
 This page will provide some basic information.
-However, I recommend that you consult with me for the appropriate tax treatment given you specific scenario.
+However, I recommend that you consult with a professional for the appropriate tax treatment given your specific scenario.

 Estate Tax and Gift Tax are unified (that means they are integrated into one tax system).
-The federal Estate and Gift Taxes impose taxes on transferring assets.
-The GIFT TAX catches transfers made during your lifetime, while the ESTATE TAX catches transfers at death.
-Transfers while you were alive and at your death are combined and subject to one progressive tax.
+The federal Estate and Gift Tax laws and regulations impose taxes on transferring assets.
+The GIFT TAX catches transfers made during your lifetime, while the ESTATE TAX catches transfers at death (generally purusant to a Will or Grantor Trust).
+Transfers while the taxpayer was alive and at their death are combined and subject to one progressive tax.
 The rates are the same for both taxes.

 GIFTS

 Generally, gifts are never taxable to the recipient upon receipt.
-However, tax may be due from a subsequent sale or disposition of the property.
+However, income tax may be due from a subsequent sale or disposition of the gifted property.

 NOTE; Since the basis of property received as a gift in the hands of the donor (or it FMV on the date of the gift, if less) will be critical in determining any gain or loss on sale or disposition of the property at a later date, it is important to document this basis upon receiving a gift of property as it may be more difficult to establish in a later year.